HadrienG2/triple-buffer/README.md

 useful for the following class of thread synchronization problems:

 - There is one producer thread and one consumer thread
-- The producer wants to update a shared memory value frequently
+- The producer wants to update a shared memory value periodically
 - The consumer wants to access the latest update from the producer at any time

 It is currently used as follows: